dotnet/AspNetCore.Docs/aspnetcore/grpc/troubleshoot.md

 ## Unable to start ASP.NET Core gRPC app on macOS

-Kestrel doesn't support HTTP/2 with TLS on macOS and older Windows versions such as Windows 7.
+Kestrel doesn't support HTTP/2 with TLS on macOS before .NET 8.
 The ASP.NET Core gRPC template and samples use TLS by default.
 You'll see the following error message when you attempt to start the gRPC server:

 > Unable to bind to https://localhost:5001 on the IPv4 loopback interface: 'HTTP/2 over TLS is not supported on macOS due to missing ALPN support.'.

-To work around this issue, configure Kestrel and the gRPC client to use HTTP/2 *without* TLS.
+To work around this issue in .NET 7 and earlier, configure Kestrel and the gRPC client to use HTTP/2 *without* TLS.
 You should only do this during development.
 Not using TLS will result in gRPC messages being sent without encryption.

 Kestrel must configure an HTTP/2 endpoint without TLS in `Program.cs`: